laestrada/laestrada.github.io/_recipes/breakfast_cookies.md

 ---

 ## Details
-* Makes 10 large cookies

 Breakfast cookies!
-Tasty and substantial breakfast, especially with a bit less sweetener than suggested.
+A tasty and substantial breakfast, especially with yogurt.

+Makes 10 large cookies.

 ## Ingredients